floatingpurr/sync_with_pdm/README.md

   --all              Scan all dependencies in pdm.lock (main, optional and dev) --skip [SKIP ...]
 Packages to skip
-  --config CONFIG    Path to a custom .pre-commit-config.yaml file --db               Path to a custom package list (json)
+  --config CONFIG    Path to a custom .pre-commit-config.yaml file --db PACKAGE_LIST  Path to a custom package list (json)
 ```

 Usually this hook uses only dev packages to sync the hooks.
 Pass `--all`, if you